JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 Claude is the best printf debugger I've ever seen.
 When debugging perf issues I had claude just add instrumentation/logs to see what was slow and using too much memory.
 It would take a while but I would let it run in a loop until it found the root cause.

-## What did not work well

-Claude is pretty lazy.
-When planning features it tends to want to do the easiest thing instead of a potentially bigger refactor.
-At first I took its advice more seriously but after being burned a few times I usually went with what I thought would lead to a better code base and it seemed to work out.

 The core of the type checker was pretty good to give claude a good harness on.
 I would find a repro of some type issue and claude could run in a loop until it fixed it.

+## What did not work well

-The LSP however was much more difficult.
+The LSP was much more difficult to get a good harness.
 There were more variables and ephemeral state at play.
 Order of edits, file loading, auto complete in weird spots, and I used it on more real code other than dummy test examples.
 I had to do a lot more manual testing of the LSP features to make sure they actually worked.
 Over time I made sure the tix cli and LSP shared as much logic as possible which helped a bit but I still don't feel as good about claude one shotting LSP work.

+Claude is pretty lazy.
+When planning features it tends to want to do the easiest thing instead of a potentially bigger refactor.
+At first I took its advice more seriously but after being burned a few times I usually went with what I thought would lead to a better code base and it seemed to work out.